 Is there high ground easily accessible close by?
 If so, make your way up as from a higher vantage point you will see further and hear sounds better.
 Can you hear the sound of vehicles on a distant road?
 Can you see the glint of sunlight reflecting off a car windscreen?
 Is there a road nearby?

 Unless you can actually see signs of habitation, do not cut through the bush but stay on the road or track.
 Searchers will initially look for you by car.
 The cars will only travel on the tracks.
 If you have ample daylight left, walk along the road in the direction of the traffic sounds you heard.
 If night is fast approaching it is far better to look for shelter close to the track.

-Spend your time collecting firewood, sufficient to keep a small bright fire going all night; that is quite a lot of wood.
-Start your fire using a lighter or matches (see items that should be carried when detecting in the bush on page 20) as soon as possible.
+If fire restrictions allow, and it is safe to do so, spend your time collecting firewood, sufficient to keep a small bright fire going all night; which is quite a lot of wood.
+Start your fire using a lighter or matches as soon as possible.
 A fire is very comforting and will keep you warm and its light will lead searchers to you.